meganleigh0/MERN-basic/README.md

 **MERN-basic**
-Learning to create a full tech stack to build web applications.

-* Can only create one database in a project which is free
-* Used AWS as a cloud provider
+Created the framework of a MERN (MongoDB, Express, React and NodeJS) stack The MERN architecture constructs a 3-tier architecture (frontend, backend, database) entirely using JavaScript and JSON.

 * Mongoose: library to make database queries and actions, communicate with the database in an easy manner
 * Cors: connection between React and backend
-* Nodemon: Devlop faster
+* Nodemon: Develop faster